andreas12062410/yourpersonalbrand/yourcurriculum.md

 ## 2. The Structure of a HYF Graduate’s CV:

 While there are no exact ways of doing a resume, there are some best practices we’ve seen have worked well for our graduates.
-Your resume needs to be professional looking and well-organized.
-It should also link to you other components of your personal brand such as your GitHub and LinkedIn.
+Your CV needs to be professional looking and well-organized.
+It should also link to your GitHub and LinkedIn.

 There are seven main sections you need to incorporate in your resume.
 Each one is critical and serves its own purpose when you're applying for an internship:

 ![cvsections](assets/cv-sections.jpg)

 1. Your photo and contact information
-2. Your Bio
+2. Your BIO text
-3. Your skills (soft and hard)
+3. Your skills (technical and interpersonal)
-4. Your experience (including your graduation and Fellowship projects)
+4. Your experience (including your Final Project)
 5. Your education (including HackYourFuture)
 6. Your (additional) projects
 7. Other information including languages and hobbies